Enhancing Visual Representation with Textual Semantics: Textual Semantics-Powered Prototypes for Heterogeneous Federated Learning: Methodology

 \methodname{} leverages a PLM to generate text prototypes for each class to harness the rich semantic relationships presented in the text modality.
 These prototypes can more effectively guide feature extraction on the client side, resulting in a more informative feature structure.

-\textbf{LLM-based Prompt Generation.} Existing works typically follow CLIP’s zero-shot prompt design, \eg, “A photo of a [CLASS]”, where the [CLASS] token is replaced by the class name.
-However, this method provides minimal detail: different class prompts differ only by their class name, yielding limited semantic information and making it difficult to learn nuanced features.
-Moreover, using only a class name can create ambiguity.
-For example, the term ``apple'' can refer to both a fruit and a company, hindering the text model from learning accurate class similarities.
+\textbf{Generating Multi-View Prompts with LLMs.} Existing works typically adopt CLIP’s zero-shot prompt template, \eg, “A photo of a \{CLASS\}”, where the \{CLASS\} token is filled with the class name.
+However, this design offers only minimal descriptive detail: prompts for different classes differ solely in the class name, providing limited semantic context and restricting the model’s ability to capture more nuanced characteristics.
+In addition, relying exclusively on a class name often introduces ambiguity.
+For instance, the term “apple’’ may denote either a fruit or a technology company, which can hinder the text encoder from accurately learning class-level semantic similarities.

-To address these limitations, we propose introducing an LLM on the server side to generate more fine-grained descriptions for each class.
+To address these limitations, we propose querying an LLM API on the server side to generate more fine-grained descriptions for each class.
 Rather than relying on handcrafted prompts, \methodname{} adopts the template \text{“A photo of \{CLASS\}: \{text description\}”}, where {text description} is generated automatically by an LLM (\eg, ChatGPT).
 For each class, \methodname{} produces $k$ descriptions covering different aspects of the class.
 This strategy helps the text encoder capture finer-grained semantic distinctions.
 Formally, each class $c$ is associated with a prompt set:

 By incorporating these multiple perspectives, \methodname{} enriches the semantic context, guiding the image model to learn more discriminative features for each class.
 In our implementation, we set $k = 3$ as a fixed value.